kaplunow/sdup/README.md

 ### 2 - 10.3.2023 - Custom system design in FPGA laboratory

 This tutorial turned out to be very problematic.
-I strongly suggesting checking (before exporting hardware) whether you have all the file (see the picture below).
-Lack of it will create error on the LAST step
+I strongly suggest checking (before exporting hardware) whether you have all the files (see the picture of missing file below).
+Lack of it will create error on the LAST STEP OF THE TUTORIAL

 ![A picture showing error causing lack of cortex file](/README_Pictures/Lab2_bad_file.png?raw=true "Missing cordic_ftl")